Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The program is aimed at small to medium-sized Tasmanian businesses with less than 200 full time equivalent employees.
 The program will be delivered in the North and North-West of Tasmania, with up to 18 eligible businesses selected to participate in a facilitated action learning program.

-A series of free introductory seminars were held in May, June and August 2018.
-The next steps will be to conduct business waste audits later this year, and hold workshops and mentored implementation of improvements in 2019.
+A series of free introductory seminars were held in May, June and August 2018, followed by business waste audits.
+The next steps will be to hold workshops and mentored implementation of improvements in 2019.

 Action learning is ‘learning by doing’.
 The process brings together a group of people to focus on a particular project.
 The process of action learning encourages participants to challenge the way they do things in their workplace and to do things differently.
 It is a practical alternative to the more traditional methods of learning through things like lectures and reading.